Serving the Divorce Papers On Your Spouse

 What do I do after I have served the papers on my spouse?

-Written proof of service must be filed by the person who served the papers.
+You must be file written proof of service, signed by the person who served the papers.
 Read the section on Filing Proof of Service in a Divorce Case to find out what to do next.